AI and Christian Leadership Development: Equipping Leaders for the Digital Age

 Where AI Enters the Conversation

-This is where artificial intelligence offers a redemptive possibility. as a force multiplier that extends our capacity to:
+This is where artificial intelligence offers a redemptive possibility.
+Not as a replacement for discipleship, but as a force multiplier that extends our capacity to:

 • Assess leadership potential with greater accuracy and less bias